rob-murray/OS-OpenSpace-OpenLayers-WMS/README.md

 ```

-Please see the demo for full example.
+Please checkout the demo for full working example, with your API key of course.

 ## Contributions